germanmpesce/challengeAutomation/README.md

 Clone the reposository https://github.com/germanmpesce/challengeAutomation.git

 Install the dependencies with `npm install`.
-The dependencies contains 'newman' to run headless colecction.
+The dependencies contain 'newman' to run headless colecction.

-On the route \challengeAutomation\apiPetStore execute the collection and generate the HTML report with command:
+In the route \challengeAutomation\apiPetStore, execute the collection and generate the Html Report with the following command:

 `newman run "apiPetStoreCollection.json" -r html`

-Or you can see the HTML report in route: apiPetStore\newman
+Or you can see the Html Report in route: apiPetStore\newman

 ### Collection

-The collection contains asserts of multiples responses from API: https://petstore.swagger.io/
+The collection contains asserts of multiple responses from API: https://petstore.swagger.io/

 The user can see how to validate jsonSchema and statusCode